Altova FlowForce Server 2024 Advanced Edition

 Structure of a protected block

-The code listing below illustrates the structure of a sample protected block.
+The example illustrates the structure of a sample protected block.
 The protected block below consists of the protected steps (Steps A and B) and the error/success handlers (Steps C, D, E and F).
-Whenever the protected sequence has been executed (successfully or with an error), the handler blocks will be executed next.
+Whenever the protected steps have been executed (successfully or with an error), the handler blocks will be executed next.

 Step A